mmiche/predictMe/README.md

 > 2022-05-14: Submitted package to CRAN, await manual check.

+## predictMe - Visualize Individual Prediction Performance

+1. Disadvantages
+  + No single numeric summary result.
+2. Advantages
+  + No single numeric summary result (no copy paste error).
+  + Output is mainly visual.
+  + Worst and best 'result' clearly defined.
+  + Visual output instantly comprehensible.
+  + Overall and detailed feedback all in one.
+  + Weaknesses as visible as strengths.
+  + Independent of algorithm or software (only 2 output columns required).

+Depending on the specific research topic and personal preferences, the perceived (dis-)advantages are probably different.

+**predictMe** is an easy way in R to visually explore possible (dis-)advantages of the individual prediction performance of any algorithm, as long as the outcome is either continuous or binary.

 ## Why?

 There is no quick and easy way so far (to the best of my knowledge) to evaluate the performance of a machine learning (ML) algorithm, as it pertains to the individual level.
-That is what the ‘Me’ stands for in the predictMe package.
-That is, the ‘individual’ client, e.g., the patient, who is claimed by ML researchers to be the main beneficiary of ML research.
+That is what the 'Me' stands for in the predictMe package.
+That is, the 'individual' client, e.g., the patient, who is claimed by ML researchers to be the main beneficiary of ML research.

-Without further ado, let’s start at the end: The main result of the predictMe package.
+Without further ado, let's start at the end: The main result of the predictMe package.

 The performance evaluation heatmap instantly and comprehensibly displays all strengths and weaknesses of the predictions.
-A perfect performance (only theoretically possible) has the value 1 across the diagonal (darkest blue), whereas the worst performance has the value 0 across the diagonal (lightest blue).
+A perfect performance (only theoretically possible) has the value 1 across the diagonal, whereas the worst performance has the value 0 across the diagonal.
 This rule applies to both of the pairwise plots.
 Plots must come in a pair, because one perspective makes no sense without its complementary perspective.

 Perfect prediction is practically impossible (in a probabilistic world).
 Obviously then, we must ask how far away from perfection is tolerable, in other words, how close to perfection can we get?
-Both heatmaps visualize how often and how far away the algorithm failed to hit the bull’s eye of each of the compared bins.
-The user can determine the number of bins and whether the relative frequencies shall be displayed in each cell.
+Both heatmaps visualize how often and how far away the algorithm failed to hit the bull's eye of each of the compared bins.
+The user can determine the number of bins and whether the relative frequencies of bin concordance shall be displayed in each cell.

+BEWARE: Many researchers are strongly opposed to the binning of continuous data, including me.
+However, sometimes the benefits may outweigh the flaws (knowing that flawless methods do not exist).
+I emphasize that the predictMe package provides previously unavailable and potentially important **visual** information.
+I therefore argue that some data information loss or reduced statistical power (due to binning) appear not as relevant here, compared to a method that evaluates prediction performance numerically, as opposed to visually.
+This opinion of mine partly draws from the notion of methodological pluralism (Levitt et al., 2020).

 <img src="vignettes/Fig1.png" style="width:4.16667in" alt="Figure 1" />
 <img src="vignettes/Fig2.png" style="width:4.16667in" alt="Figure 2" />

+Please pay attention to the legend on top of **each** heatmap: Darkest blue is the overall highest percentage of bin concordance.
+In the left plot this is 1 (bottom right), whereas in the right plot it is 0.76 (row 2, left).

 ## How to?